Rohit2001Das/Rohit2001Das/README.md

 ## I'm a self-taught iOS Developer, and a passionate Learner!!

 - 👀 I love iOS Development.
-- 🌱 I’m currently learning iOS Development
+- 🌱 1.5 years experience
 - 📫 Learning new things and lessons everyday
 - 🥅 2023 Goals: want to be a better version of myself